Does your dog hate his crate?

 If your dog is crying in his crate, it’s best to wait until he stops before you let him out.
 That teaches him that being calm and quiet is the best way to get what he wants.

-How Can I Help My Dog Love His Crate?
+How Do I Get My Dog to Like His Crate?

 Crate Train Him Properly